kagisearch/kagi-docs/docs/kagi/company/faqs.md

 We do not have any discounts because Kagi is not yet profitable and there is nothing to discount from.

-We are working towards unlimited searches for $10 which should be available in the fall of 2023.
+We do offer unlimited searches for $25 per month.